SoftCysec/ICP-dApp-Chatbot/README.md

 ## **Troubleshooting**

-If you encounter any issues, refer to this [documentation](https://demergent-labs.github.io/azle/deployment.html#common-deployment-issues) or reach out to [me](https://github.com/Jonath-z).
+If you encounter any issues, refer to this [documentation](https://demergent-labs.github.io/azle/deployment.html#common-deployment-issues).